 A midwife told me not to tip toe around the baby – in the womb they are used to a lot of the mum’s internal noises and they’re as loud as a vacuum cleaner!
 So I downloaded a white noise app on my iPhone and turned this on at night as I was laying her down to sleep – we even left this on all night next to the cot so when she woke up, it seemed to lull her back to sleep.
 I’ll be honest, it was weird for us at first as we were in the same room but we quickly adopted to it too and I almost depended on it for my own sleep!
 This was the app we used – Relax Melodies: A white noise ambience for sleep, meditation & yoga

-I also used the white noise when we went for walks at naptime so I was consistent that white noise = sleep time.
+I also used the white noise when we went for walks at naptime.
+Consistently, white noise meant sleep time.
 I alternated between traditional white noise and a chugging train sound.
 You can imagine the weird looks I got from little old ladies in the street when I pushed my iCandy pram past them and it sounded like a train had blasted by!
 It all added to the fun though.

 It even worked to turn the white noise on occasionally when she was upset and crying – it seemed to really help calm her down – e.g. in the car.